Jacqueline "Jacqui" Parkes, LMFT, LMHC, Co-Owner of ITSNWMA - Counseling Psychology, emphasis in Child and Family Therapy - St. Martin’s University

 Jacqui can help children and adults with anxiety, depression, trauma recovery, parenting education, as well as children struggling with their parents’ divorce.
 She has extensive experience as a marriage and family therapist/mental health counselor, and is a child mental health specialist.
 She previously worked as an attorney for 15 years prior to her career as a therapist.
 Jacqui spends her time outside the office as a master gardener and animal enthusiast.

 Certifications: Child Mental Health Specialist, TF-CBT, PCIT

-Jeanne Purdum, LMFT, Co-Founder and Co-Owner of ITSNWMS - Marriage and Family Therapy - Seattle Pacific University
+Jeanne Purdum, LMFT, Co-Owner of ITSNWMS - Marriage and Family Therapy - Seattle Pacific University